Chatouil/OC_02_ScrapBook/README.md

 It will also download all books cover in a [scraped_data/*books category] folder.

 # ● How to Install and Run the Project
-1. See Requirements.
+1. Requirements :
+	Having Python 3 installed
+	Download the project somewhere on your drive
+	Navigate to this folder within your favourite console and type : py -m venv ./venv Activate your virtual environment by typing : venv\Scripts\activate Apply the projects requirements by typing : py -m  pip install -r requirements.txt

 2. Run the script.

-	During Python setup, make sure to install pip and check the environement variable setting.
-	In your console, navigate to the script's folder and execute the script with this command : extract_all_books_data_dl_image.py
+	In your console, still in the script's folder, execute the script with this command : scrap.py

 ---